 The 1920's is a firm favourite of many for parties celebrating either Halloween, Christmas, New Years Eve, or Birthday Parties.
-A resurgence in 1920s fashion has been popular throughout the decades ever since the 1920's, and highlighted in recent years with the popular TV shoes Downton Abbey, and Peaky Blinders, and Baz Lurhman's Cinema re-release of The Great Gatsby, but now as we hit the 2020's, there can simply be no more a perfect time to hold a 20's Party, and throw a night to remember.
+A resurgence in 1920s fashion has been popular throughout the decades ever since the 1920's, and highlighted in recent years with the popular TV shows Downton Abbey, and Peaky Blinders, and Baz Lurhman's Cinema re-release of The Great Gatsby, but now since we've hit the 2020's, there can simply be no more a perfect time to hold a 20's Party, and throw a night to remember.

 In the 1920s, the world was changing - especially for women.
 With the men having been away to fight in the WW1, women had taken over men's jobs, and in many countries received the right to vote.
 Modern women smoked, wore knee-length dresses and went dancing to the new 'jazz' music - there was a spirit of freedom in the air.

 An Art Deco 1920s Themed Party is one of my favourites to dress up for.
 It’s fun, incredibly glamorous and of course the Great Gatsby era.
 The era of the famous 'Flapper' Girls.
 As with most era themes, you may not have been lucky enough to have lived in the era, so here are my tips on how to dress as a party girl Jay Gatsby would have wanted at his famous glittering soirees.

 For more inspiration, style advice, and full outfits including the headwear, shoes and accessories then do be sure to read my Blog Spot on 20's Flapper Girl Party Outfits.

 Looking for the perfect dress for a 1920s Theme Party then you should read the Blog Spot on This Seasons Best Flapper Dresses.